 - Even though the Berlin Wall came down in 1989, Stasiland shows that one can never be free from the horrors of tyranny.
 To what extent do you agree?

 - “When I got out of prison, I was basically no longer human.”
 What do Funder’s interviews reveal about the impact of the Stasi on its survivors?

 - Please see a sample essay on Stasiland with my comments

 - Please see further Tips on Text Response

-- Please see the latest tips on language analysis
+- Please see the latest tips on arguments/language analysis

-- See also our VCE workbook for students: The Language of Persuasion: an essay-writing guide.
+- See also our VCE workbook for students: Arguments and Persuasive Language: an essay-writing guide.